Synergenics Consulting logo

 We further dive into the processes in which claims are reported, initiated in each jurisdiction, carried out and investigated specifically in the reporting, statutes of limitations, obligations of parties to prove damages and what party in the contractual agreements bears this burden.

-The purpose of the workshop is to provide a basic framework of how claims are identified, what each party’s obligations are in reporting a damage and how losses are determined including the cause, affect and mitigating losses.
+The purpose of the seminar is to provide a basic framework of how claims are identified, what each party’s obligations are in reporting a damage and how losses are determined including the cause, affect and mitigating losses.
 In the end we look most recent case law that would support decisions that place liability on the cargo interest and the vessel operator /carrier.

 TAKE AWAY